blockchain11/wallet-checker/README.md

 * Linea
 * Scroll

-Покажет в консоли и сохранит в csv файл следующую инфу:
+Will display in the console and save to a CSV file the following information:

-* Баланс в эфире/стейблах
+* Balance in Ether/Stable coins
-* Количество транзакций
+* Number of transactions
-* Уникальные дни/недели/месяцы
+* Unique days/weeks/months
-* Первая и последняя транзакции
+* First and last transactions
-* Количество потраченного газа
+* Amount of gas spent
-* Специфичную для чейна инфу
+* Chain-specific information

-### Получение балансов
+### Balance Retrieval

-Покажет баланс нативного токена/usdt/usdc/dai в выбранной сети. Доступны: eth, arbitrum, optimism, polygon, bsc, avalanche.
+Shows the balance of native token/USDT/USDC/DAI in the selected network.
+Available networks: eth, arbitrum, optimism, polygon, bsc, avalanche.

 ### EVM Checker

-* Количество транзакций
+* Number of transactions
-* Уникальные дни/недели/месяцы
+* Unique days/weeks/months
-* Первая и последняя транзакции
+* First and last transactions
-* Количество потраченного газа
+* Amount of gas spent

-Этот скрипт рекомендую именно клонировать, а не качать zip - так как это будет универсальный скрипт для работы с кошельками, и со временем туда переедет функционал проверки балансов по EVM сетям.
+It is recommended to clone this script rather than download the zip file, as it will be a universal script for wallet management, and over time, it will include functionality for checking balances on EVM networks.

-Для работы с EVM Checker нужно переименовать .env.example в .env и добавить Moralis API Key
+To use the EVM Checker, rename .env.example to .env and add the Moralis API Key.